jacubero/aws-architect-associate/docs/storage.rst

 Amazon Glacier supports many security standards and compliance certifications including PCI-DSS, HIPAA/HOTECH, FedRAMP, SEC Rule 17-a-4, EU Data Protection Directive, and FISMA, helping to satisfy compliance requirements for virtually evey regulatory agency aroung the globe.
 Amazon Glacier integrates with AWS CloudTrail to log, monitor, and retain storage API call activities for auditing.

+Amazon Glacier encrypts your data at rest by default and supports secure data transit with SSL.

 Query in place
 ^^^^^^^^^^^^^^